 Our work on parasitic diseases and the effect parasites have on innate immunity may give us a foundation to understand the pathophysiology of some ALS presentations.
 We are extending our mission, to develop patent protected technologies for the diagnosis and treatment of parasitic diseases, to include a goal of developing technologies that may facilitate research in ALS.
 Our intent is that ALS technologies are open sourced.

-Seven projects are underway that are regulation of T cells, drug synergy, drug reactions, examining in vitro responses by stimulating mononuclear cells, and three aspects of adipose tissue in ALS that is the composition, cell signaling and markers of stressed tissues.
+Eleven projects are underway with studies looking at regulation of T cells, drug synergy, drug reactions, examining in vitro responses by stimulating mononuclear cells, and three aspects of adipose tissue in ALS that is the composition, cell signaling and markers of stressed tissues.
 We hope these areas of interest will identify an individual disease pathogenesis, facilitate modeling to test treatments for specific immune pathways, and develop bioassays that could potentially assist in determining a response to treatment.

 We found out critical elements of living with ALS are good nutrition and a good physical therapy program.
 The Paleo diet is anti-inflammatory and worth a look.
 These are the books we like: